 The amendments are effective for annual reporting period beginning on or after 1 January 2023.
 Earlier application is permitted.
-The Group is still in the process of assessing the impact upon the application of the amendments.
+The directors expect that the amendments have no material impact on the consolidated financial statements.

 4. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS